 Is a Vietnam visa on arrival available and who can get it?
 If you’re planning a holiday to Vietnam, keep in mind citizens of most countries are required to have a visa for entry.
-Many passport holders have the option to either obtain a Vietnam eVisa online or get a Vietnam visa on arrival if traveling by air.
+Many passport holders have the option to either obtain a Vietnam online Visa or get a Vietnam visa on arrival or Approval Letter if traveling by air.

 However, even travelers who choose to get the Vietnam visa on arrival are required to pre-register an online form before traveling to the country.

-Although there are some advantages to traveling to Vietnam with a visa on arrival, applying for the eVisa for Vietnam online saves the applicant the time and hassle of queuing and trying to organise paperwork at border entry points.
+Although there are some advantages to traveling to Vietnam with a visa on arrival, applying for the eVisa for Vietnam online saves the applicant the time and hassle of queuing and trying to organize paperwork at border entry points.

 How Does Vietnam Visa on Arrival Work?